-Ten years ago when my ex-husband and I moved into this house, we threw all the extra sticks from the lawn into a pile behind the garage.
+Ten years ago when my kids’ Dad and I moved into this house, we threw all the extra sticks from the lawn into a pile behind the garage.
 I don’t remember why we started doing it.
 Perhaps we thought we’d burn the sticks for bonfires.

 Over time, the stick pile turned into a collection of discarded weeds, extra rock and even scraps of wood from various remodeling projects.
 It was like my own yard waste-compost pile.
 Or so I told myself.

 Season after season, year after year, the stick pile grew.
 At first it was quick and convenient.
 We knew exactly where to put the extra sticks and yard waste.
 It worked for me and I was content adding to the pile.

 The last few years, now entirely responsible for the house and the yard, I noticed the pile was getting bigger.
 It gave me a nagging feeling.
 A feeling that it was getting too big and that at some point it would have to be dealt with.

 This spring, as the snow finally melted away and I worked to clean up the yard, I realized it was time.
 The convenient place I threw away the extra sticks now needed to be reckoned with.
 It was an eyesore.
 For the first time I started to HATE the stick pile.
 I needed to get rid of it, and as soon as possible.

 Previously afraid to build a fire on my own, I decided to push through the fear and learn how so I could burn up that giant stick pile.
 And so over the course of a few weeks, we had two or three fires – each time burning through more and more sticks.
 And toasted some marshmallows.
 The kids were proud of me for making a fire by myself, and the truth is, I was, too.